What is artificial intelligence?

 Intelligent document processing (IDP) translates unstructured document formats into usable data.
 For example, it converts business documents like emails, images, and PDFs into structured information.
 IDP uses AI technologies like natural language processing (NLP), deep learning, and computer vision to extract, classify, and validate data.

-For example, HM Land Registry (HMLR) handles property titles for more than 87 percent of England and Wales.
+For example, HM Land Registry (HMLR) handles property titles for over 87 percent of England and Wales.
 HMLR caseworkers compare and review complex legal documents related to property transactions.
-The organization deployed an AI application to automate document comparison, which cut review time by 50 percent and supercharged the property transfers approval process.
+The organization deployed an AI application to automate document comparison, cutting review time by 50 percent and supercharging the approval process of property transfer.
 For more information, read how HMLR uses Amazon Textract.

 Application performance monitoring